kolibril13/plywood-gallery/README.md

 This will generate the file `gallery_assets/2D_Arrays_001_MyExample.png`.
 Note that plywood makes sure that file names are unique and can be easily sorted in the file explorer.
 Running this cell again would generate `gallery_assets/2D_Arrays_002_MyExample.png`.
 **--style**:
-Change the gallery entries size, border width or whatever is possible in CSS!
+Change the gallery entry's size, border width or other CSS parameters.
 **--celltype**:
-This is a very powerful feature that has to be used carefully.
+This is a powerful feature that has to be used carefully.
-Here is their purpose:
+Here is its purpose:

 * **Header:**
 Define imports and make definitions of functions